In an emergency, call TRIPLE ZERO (000)

 • Read the safety signs and understand the meaning of the flag colours which will explain the conditions of the water.

-• If you are unsure about the conditions, ask a life saver or lifeguard before entering the water.
+• If you are unsure about the conditions, ask a lifesaver or lifeguard before entering the water.

 • If you are unsure about how confident you feel about the water, please stay in shallow water where you feel in control.